Dopeeee/Datamining2020/Decision Tree Python/README.md

 #### When building decision trees of "Nominal Features"
 We try 2 different ways:
-- Decision Tree V1.ipynb:  We combine every possible combinations , but this is too huge to calculate the GINI of every combination .For example, the occupation column contains 14 kinds of domain, it has 2^13 combanations in total.
+- Decision Tree V1.ipynb:  We combine every possible combinations for each decision node, but this is too huge to calculate the GINI of every combination.
+For example, the occupation column contains 14 kinds of domain, it has 2^13 combanations in total.
 We achieve this kind of methods in [Decision Tree V1.ipynb]().
-When set max depth to 1( only separate the whole dataset once ) takes us 10 mins.
+When set max depth to 1 (only separate the whole dataset once) takes us 10 mins.
 So we design another version.

-- Decision Tree V2.ipynb: We research the way how the Scikit-learn design decision tree, and we decide to only consider the one domain at a time(Eg: Set1:Occupation equals to 'Salesman' .Set2: Otherwise ) .
+- Decision Tree V2.ipynb: We research the way how the Scikit-learn design decision tree, and we decide to only consider the one domain at a time (Eg: left-branch: Occupation equals to 'Salesman'. right-branch: Otherwise).

 We implement both 2 versions and we use version 2 to finish our course project.

+Codes in Jupyter Notebooks contain validation and analysis with Pandas and Scikit-learn.
+For the final submission, please refer to the `decision_tree.py`.

 ## Requirement